Best laptop deals: Top picks from budget to extreme

 If you’ve shopped online before for laptop deals you’re probably aware that there’s a vast range of laptop configurations available.

 A good place to start is with the processor.
-Buy laptops with Intel 10-series Core chips or higher, such as the Core i5-10510U, or the Core i7-11800H (for even more details see our Intel 10th-gen mobile CPU buying guide); or go with an AMD Ryzen processor (but not an AMD Athlon or A-series chip).
+Buy laptops with Intel 11-series Core chips or higher, such as the Core i5-11510U, or the Core i7-12800H; or go with an AMD Ryzen processor (but not an AMD Athlon or A-series chip).
 Avoid laptops with Pentium or Celeron processors unless it’s a Chromebook (running Chrome OS).
 You’re going to need to pay attention with gaming laptops, too, as some GPUs, like the RTX 3050 Ti, don’t offer much boost over their RTX 2xxx-series cousins, and Nvidia has dropped the Max-Q designation on certain low-power options.
 Our laptop CPU and GPU cheat sheet can help you shop smart.

 Display resolution is a gotcha.
 If you see a laptop labeled as “HD” resolution that means 1366-by-768 and often isn’t worth your time for a laptop under 13 inches unless the deal is absolutely standout.
 What you want is “Full HD” or “FHD,” which means 1080p.